 Original SCREAM stars Neve Campbell, Courtney Cox, and David Arquette are returning for the new movie along with Marley Shelton, who was introduced in SCREAM 4.
 So you know that this new SCREAM is a legacy sequel, at least in part.
 Keep in mind that, when Paramount and Spyglass announced that filming had concluded in mid-November, the returning characters were formally announced using the “with” qualifier, which is usually reserved for big stars with small roles.

 We hope that all of our SCREAM favorites are in the entire movie and aren’t – gasp! – murdered in some cruel fashion early in the movie.
 (Also Roger L. Jackson, the voice of the killer, is coming back.)
 The first trailer suggests that these characters are much more than quick cameos, however.

 Joining the old guard are newcomers Melissa Barrera, Jenna Ortega, Jack Quaid, Dylan Minnette, Jasmin Savoy Brown, Mikey Madison, Sonia Ben Ammar, and Kyle Gallner.
 There is a big question, too – if the old cast doesn’t get axed in the opening sequence, have they secured a big star to take the knife instead?
-Who will follow in the bloody footsteps of Drew Barrymore, Jada Pinkett-Smith, Kristen Bell and Anna Paquin?
+Who will follow in the bloody footsteps of Drew Barrymore, Jada Pinkett-Smith, Kristen Bell, and Anna Paquin?

 All images courtesy of Paramount Pictures and The Weinstein Company.

 Colin Farrell and Brendan Gleeson Reunite for The Banshees of Inisherin